Father of 2 boys who died in Indiana river may face charges

 Martinez says 34-year-old Eric J. Patillo of Thayer is being held on a two preliminary counts of neglect of a dependent resulting in death.
 Prosecutors will determine if he'll face charges.

-Martinez says witnesses pulled Patillo's sons from the water after losing sight of them and noticing Patillo jumping into the river, acting strangely and possibly under the influence of drugs.
+Martinez says witnesses pulled Patillo's sons from the water after losing sight of them and noticing Patillo jumping into the river, acting strangely and appearing to be under the influence of drugs.

 Information from: The Times, http://www.nwitimes.com